 A breech presentation, when a baby’s buttocks or feet present first, occurs between three to four percent of all births.
 In a breech delivery, the baby’s lower body makes the path through the birth canal.
 However, because babies’ heads and shoulders are the widest parts of their bodies, the path created by the lower body may be too small for the upper body to fit.
 This can cause a baby’s head getting stuck inside the birth canal, placing pressure on the umbilical cord and causing brain damage due to a lack of oxygen.
 If a doctor knows a baby is in a breech position before labor begins, he or she may rotate the baby into a proper position.
 However, problems are likely to occur when a baby’s breech position is not discovered until labor has begun.

 Anytime a baby presents abnormally or is not in a preferred position, there is a serious risk of injury.
 These injuries can have lifelong impact on a child’s life and can be fatal.
 Doctors can and should take precautions to ensure that a baby is in the proper position during prenatal appointments and before inducing labor.

 Contact an Experienced Michigan Birth Injury Law Firm

-Birth injuries change a child’s life.
-Parents of children born with cerebral palsy or other disorders are also impacted.
+Birth injuries change a child’s life and the cost of medical care and educational support may be staggering.
 If your child suffered an injury at birth, selecting a law firm to pursue a birth injury lawsuit can be the most critical decision you make for the future of your family.
-At the Sommers Schwartz law firm, for the past four decades, we have represented families with children who have suffered birth injuries.
+For the past four decades, the Sommers Schwartz law firm has represented families with children who have suffered birth injuries.
 We are renowned for the quality of our attorneys and the commitment we have to our clients.
 To learn more about how we can help you pursue a claim for compensation based on the injuries your child suffered at birth, call 1-800-783-0989 to schedule a free consultation.